armory/docs/content/en/docs/Overview/your-first-pipeline.md

 You can start a pipeline manually, or you can configure it to be automatically triggered by an event, such as a Jenkins job completing, a new Docker image appearing in your registry, a CRON schedule, or a stage in another pipeline.

-## How to Create a Pipeline

-In this example we will create a pipeline that takes the Debian package produced by a Jenkins job and uses it to create an Amazon Machine Image (AMI) before deploying that image to a server group.

-Things you should already have prepared beforehand for this example:
+## Prerequisites:

 - A Jenkins Master configured by your administrator
 - A Jenkins job that archives a Debian package
 - A security group within AWS with appropriate permissions
-- Create a Load Balancer
+- A Load Balancer

+## How to Create a Pipeline

+In this example we will create a pipeline that takes the Debian package produced by a Jenkins job and uses it to create an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) before deploying that image to a server group.

 Step 1: After selecting your Application, click the Pipelines category.